Eth3rus/eth3rus.github.io/index.md

-# Welcome to My Website
+# Welcome to My Website!

 Welcome to my personal website!
-Here you can find my blog, which i post frequently on.
+Here you can find my blog, which i will post frequently on.

 ---

-# About Me
+# About Me:

 I am an avid Spaceflight Enthusiast, i have dedicated this website to be a blog where i will be posting on all things SpaceX.

 ---

+# Contact Me:

+You can contact me via my discord ".etherus" or via X "@etherus_aero" please DM if you want to email me or want my Phone Number. my down time is from 9:00PM to 6:00AM MST

-# Blog
+# Blog: